Branch predictions

 - branch is poorly predicted

-Though example 2 is very well optimised by pretty much every compiler out in existence (atleast ones that matter).
+Though example 2 is very well optimized by pretty much every compiler out in existence (atleast ones that matter).

 However, NEVER do number 2 with functions.
 If function(s) are inlined, then you fail spectacularly.